-Impact Management Actions Implementati Implementation Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance All watercourses must be protected from direct or indirect spills of pollutants such as solid waste, sewage, cement, oils, fuels, chemicals, aggregate tailings, wash and contaminated water or organic material resulting from the Contractor's activities; In the event of a spill, prompt action must be taken to clear the polluted or affected areas;
+Impact Management Actions Implementati on Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance All watercourses must be protected from direct or indirect spills of pollutants such as solid waste, sewage, cement, oils, fuels, chemicals, aggregate tailings, wash and contaminated water or organic material resulting from the Contractor's activities; In the event of a spill, prompt action must be taken to clear the polluted or affected areas;

-- Where possible, no development equipment must traverse any seasonal or permanent wetland - No return flow into the estuaries must be allowed and no disturbance of the Estuarine functional Zone should occur; Development of permanent watercourse or estuary crossing must only be undertaken where no alternative access to tower position is available; - There must not be any impact on the long term morphological dynamics of watercourses or estuaries; Existing crossing points must be favored over the creation of new crossings (including temporary access) - When working in or near any watercourse or estuary, the following environmental controls and consideration must be taken: a) Water levels during the period of construction; No altering of the bed, banks, course or characteristics of a watercourse b) During the execution of the works, appropriate measures to prevent pollution and contamination of the riparian environment must be implemented e.g. including ensuring that construction equipment is well maintained; c) Where earthwork is being undertaken in close proximity to any watercourse, slopes must be stabilised using suitable materials, i.e. sandbags or geotextile fabric, to prevent sand and rock from entering the channel; and d) Appropriate rehabilitation and re-vegetation measures for the watercourse banks must be implemented timeously.
-In - 1 i ı ı ı this regard, the banks should be appropriately and incrementally stabilised as soon as development allows.
+Where possib any seasonal No return flow disturbance o Development must only be tower position le, no development equipment must traverse or permanent wetland w into the estuaries must be allowed and no f the Estuarine functional Zone should occur; of permanent watercourse or estuary crossing undertaken where no alternative access to any seasonal No return flov disturbance o Development must only be tower position or permanent wetland v into the estuaries must be allowed and no f the Estuarine functional Zone should occur; of permanent watercourse or estuary crossing undertaken where no alternative access to No return flov disturbance c Development must only be tower position v into the estuaries must be allowed and no f the Estuarine functional Zone should occur; of permanent watercourse or estuary crossing undertaken where no alternative access to disturbance c Development must only be tower position f the Estuarine functional Zone should occur; of permanent watercourse or estuary crossing undertaken where no alternative access to Development must only be tower position of permanent watercourse or estuary crossing undertaken where no alternative access to must only be tower position undertaken where no alternative access to tower position is available; - There must not be any impact on the long term morphologica Il dynamics of watercourses or estuaries; - Existing crossir ng points must be favored over the creation of new crossings (including temporary access) - When working g in or near any watercourse or estuary, the following envi ronmental controls and consideration must be taken: a) Water lev els during the period of construction; No altering of the bed, banks, course or characteristics of a watercourse b) During the execution of the works, appropriate measures to prevent p pollution and contamination of the riparian environment must be implemented e.g. including ensuring that construct ion equipment is well maintained; c) Where e arthwork is being undertaken in close proximity to any water course, slopes must be stabilised using suitable materials, i.e. sandbags or geotextile fabric, to prevent sand and rock from entering the channel; and d) Approp iate rehabilitation and re-vegetation measures for the waterc ourse banks must be implemented timeously.
+In this regard, the banks should be appropriately and incrementally stabilised as soon as development allows.